14 tips to be more productive at work and in your private life

 In summary, a good morning routine should allow you to start your day in the best possible conditions.
 In this way, you will go on a good foundation to accomplish more by feeling at the top.

 Before going to the operational advice, I would like to emphasize that the habit of getting up very early in the morning is particularly adapted to people who are very efficient in the morning or possibly for people having an intermediate chronotype.
-If you feel better in the afternoon and evening, this habit is not appropriate and you may have a negative impact on your well-being.
+If you feel better in the afternoon and evening, this habit is not appropriate and you may hurt your well-being.

 Operational tip: choose your morning routine and turn it into a new productive habit